 Brigid Inder is the Executive Director of the Women’s Initiatives for Gender Justice.
 She has 25 years of experience working in the international justice, human rights and health fields as a strategic leader and advocate for women’s human rights, gender equality and justice.

-She has led successful political and legal advocacy strategies for accountability for gender-based crimes before the International Criminal Court, domestic courts and transitional justice mechanisms.
-Ms Inder has also monitored or been involved in formal peace processes, most notably the Juba Peace Talks between the Government of Uganda and the Lord’s Resistance Army (LRA).
+For the past 13 years, Brigid has led successful political, programme and legal advocacy strategies for accountability for gender-based crimes before the International Criminal Court, domestic courts and transitional justice mechanisms.
+Ms Inder has monitored or been involved in several formal peace processes, most notably the Juba Peace Talks between the Government of Uganda and the Lord’s Resistance Army (LRA).

 Ms Inder has worked in the Asia-Pacific and Africa regions particularly in New Zealand, Australia, Bangladesh, the Central African Republic, Democratic Republic of the Congo, Sudan and Uganda.